tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ### subscribe

-Takes an comma separated list of events with nested key paths and displays continuous stream of event information as soon as it receives event.
+Takes a comma separated list of events with nested key paths and displays continuous stream of event information as soon as it receives event.

  * `-e`, `--events`     comma separated list of events in the form of `<event1:key1>,<event2:key2:key3>`, use `:` to separate multiple keys for same event.
 Ex. `-e a.b.c:struct1/ra,x.y.z:struct2/dec:epoch`
  * `-i`, `--interval`   interval in `<ms>`, receive an event exactly at each interval